rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 <details>
   <summary>I am interested in building the Rust community, not writing code, can I apply?</summary>
-  <h3>Yes, although you will be required to have some experience contributing to the Rust community and be able to communicate a clear idea of how your work would benefit the Rust ecosystem.</h3>
+  <h3>Yes, you can apply for a Community Fellowship, but only if your work is outside of Western Europe and North America.</h3>
 </details>

 <details>